The latest numbers on COVID-19 in Canada for Sunday, Dec. 6, 2020

 There have been 357,524 tests completed.

-There were zero new reported deaths Saturday.
-Over the past seven days there have been a total of 10 new reported deaths.
-The seven-day rolling average of new reported deaths is one.
-The seven-day rolling average of the death rate is 0.12 per 100,000 people.
-The overall death rate is 4.68 per 100,000 people.
+There were four new reported deaths Sunday.
+Over the past seven days there have been a total of 14 new reported deaths.
+The seven-day rolling average of new reported deaths is two.
+The seven-day rolling average of the death rate is 0.17 per 100,000 people.
+The overall death rate is 5.02 per 100,000 people.

-There were six new reported deaths Saturday.
-Over the past seven days there have been a total of 72 new reported deaths.
-The seven-day rolling average of new reported deaths is 10.
-The seven-day rolling average of the death rate is 0.24 per 100,000 people.
-The overall death rate is 13.63 per 100,000 people.
+There were 19 new reported deaths Sunday.
+Over the past seven days there have been a total of 82 new reported deaths.
+The seven-day rolling average of new reported deaths is 12.
+The seven-day rolling average of the death rate is 0.27 per 100,000 people.
+The overall death rate is 14.07 per 100,000 people.

 There have been 1,502,472 tests completed.